kwthr1/Dots-Boxes/README.md

 ## About the Project
 This project is done by a student for General Assebly's Software Engineering Immersive course

-This project is done after compeleting unit 1.
+This project is done after compeleting unit 1, using HTML, CSS, and JavaScript

 ### Project Requirements
 1. *Must be a two player game*